aseef2289/aseef2289.github.io/_pages/about.md

 ## 🍁 Software Engineer Intern @ Government of Canada, Department of National Defence
 ### September 2024 - December 2024
-I haven't started yet!
+Backend Infra and Developer Tools

+Tech Stack: Python, Pulumi, Terraform, Ansible, Azure, Java, Spring Boot

 ## ✨ Undergraduate Research Assistant @ UofT Dept. of Physical and Environmental Sciences
-### April 2024 - August 2024
+### May 2024 - August 2024
 As an undergraduate research assistant I work under Prof. Kristen Menou on model fine-tuning in his AI Physics and Safety Lab.
-I work on LLM training using Meta-Llama-3-70B, GPT-4 and other open source LLMs to create a model to solve complex computational physics problems for physics research in academia.
-We are working off of his previous findings [here](https://arxiv.org/abs/2312.02091).
+I work on LLM training using Meta-Llama-3-70B, Gemini and other open source LLMs to create a model to solve complex computational physics problems for physics research in academia.
+My team and I are working off of his previous findings [here](https://arxiv.org/abs/2312.02091).

-Tech Stack: Python, NumPy, Pandas, Rebound, Hugging Face
+Tech Stack: Python, NumPy, Pandas, PyTorch, TensorFlow, Hugging Face

 ## 👨‍🏫 Student Instructor @ Stanford University
 ### April 2024 - May 2024